Zoidmania/pyllock/readme.md

 generate new lockfiles and update their local env using `make update`.

-Note that this methodology generates all of the main dependencies in the both the `main` and `dev`, but that also ensures that if I only update the `dev` section, then I can verify that the dependencies stay in sync on both lock files.
+Note that this methodology generates all of the main dependencies in the both the `main` and `dev`, but that also ensures that if only the `dev` section is updated, then one could verify that the dependencies stay in sync on both lock files.

 To get started, simply place the `Makefile` at the root of your project, and: